A Parisian premiere for Lady Windermere’s Fan?

 Lady Windermere’s Fan would be produced at the Nouveau Théâtre, Paris, in an adaptation by G. Bertal in 1896, in a double bill with Salomé, during Wilde’s incarceration at Reading Prison.Paull, M. Performance timeline of the European reception of Oscar Wilde, in Evangelista, S. (Ed.)
 (2010) The Reception of Oscar Wilde in Europe, Continuum, lxxvii–cv, lxxviii

-I thank Wolfgang Maier-Sigrist for informing me of the Bergé sale.
+I thank Wolfgang Maier-Sigrist for informing me of the Bergé sale and of Lutyens’s memoirs.